How Does PayPal Make Money? Paypal Revenue Model

 eBay made the decision of its life when bought PayPal for $1.5 Billion in 2002 and included it as a checkout option in its interface.
 Though not an eBay subsidiary anymore, but PayPal has never looked back since then.
 The company has many revenue sources and one has to dig deep into the business model of PayPal to answer the question of ‘How does PayPal make money?’.

 There are two types of accounts on PayPal – Personal & Business.

 With a personal account, you can send and receive money online from family or friends and pay for goods you’ve bought online or offline through your debit card, credit card or through your PayPal balance.
-However, PayPal charges a fee of 2.9% plus $0.30 USD of the amount when you pay using a debit or credit card.
+However, PayPal charges a fee (different for different countries) on the amount when you send a personal payment using a debit, credit card, or PayPal credit.

 Business accounts are for merchants who use PayPal services to sell their goods online.
 They pay a fee of 2.9% plus $0.30 USD of the amount they receive on the sale.
 However, this fee is reduced with an increased amount.

 There’s no withdrawal fee.
 However in certain cases, if you want to withdraw money in the form of the check, you have to pay a fee of $1.50.